MEO Arena: Web Summit

-Concerts
+Notable concerts

-Enrique Iglesias has performed on 13 December 2015 as a part of his Sex and Love Tour and on 30 May 2018 as a part of Enrique Iglesias Live shows.
+Spanish singer Enrique Iglesias performed on 13 December 2015 as part of his Sex and Love Tour (2015), and on 30 May 2018 as part of Enrique Iglesias Live.

-Madonna ended her Re-Invention Tour with two sold-out shows for 33,460 fans in September 2004.
-It was the first time that Madonna performed in Portugal.
+Madonna concluded her Re-Invention Tour (2004) with two sold-out shows for 33,460 fans in September 2004, which were recorded and released as a concert DVD.
+It was the first time that she had performed in Portugal.
+Madonna would later perform at the arena, again, on 6 and 7 November 2023, as part of The Celebration Tour (2023).

-The tenth installment of The Dave Matthews Band Live Trax series was recorded at Pavilhão Atlântico in May 2007.
+The tenth installment of Dave Matthews Band Live Trax series was recorded at Pavilhão Atlântico in May 2007.

+Shakira held a record, at the time, for the biggest audience at the venue, during her Oral Fixation Tour (2007), giving a completely sold-out show.

-Kylie Minogue performed there on 4 July 2009.
-It was the first time that Minogue performed in Portugal.
+Kylie Minogue performed there on 4 July 2009 during her X Tour (2009).
+It was the first time that Minogue had performed in Portugal.
+She will return on 15 July 2025 for her Tension Tour.

-Britney Spears performed a sold-out show on 9 November 2011, as part of her Femme Fatale Tour.
+Britney Spears performed a sold-out show on 9 November 2011, as part of her Femme Fatale Tour (2011).

-Justin Bieber performed a sold-out show at the venue on 11 March 2013, as part of Believe Tour.
+Justin Bieber performed a sold-out show at the venue on 11 March 2013, as part of the Believe Tour.

-One Direction performed a sold-out show in 2013 on the venue as part of their Take Me Home Tour (One Direction).
+British boyband One Direction performed a sold-out show at the venue as part of their Take Me Home Tour (2013).

 For 2009, many events had already been booked a year in advance: one of the biggest acts was Green Day in September and later Muse on 29 November as part of their Resistance Tour.

-In 2010, the venue held Lady Gaga's The Monster Ball Tour show on 10 December and a week after, on 16 December, Thirty Seconds to Mars concert as part of their Into the Wild Tour.
+In 2010, the venue held Lady Gaga's The Monster Ball Tour show on 10 December.
+One week later, on 16 December, Thirty Seconds to Mars performed as part of their Into the Wild Tour.